wedaa/LongTail-Log-Analysis/README.md

 2) I need to fix the X and Y axis labels so they are not buried with the "tick" information.

-3) I don't know if it handles spaces at the start or end of the passwords properly.
+3) DONE (See #20)  Does NOT handle spaces at the start or end of the passwords properly.

-4) I don't deal with blank/empty passwords at all
+4) DONE: I think this works now, 2015-02-14.
+I don't deal with blank/empty passwords at all

 5) I need to add a chart of password lengths